-The ganzfeld itself was developed as a somatic-sensory noise reduction procedure (Honorton and Harper, 1974).
-Honorton argued that by placing a receiver in a sensory-reduced environment, her/his reactions to the environment would be sharply reduced, encouraging a commensurate reduction of noise.
-Based upon the results of our current work, we argue that a major contributor of noise in any free-response study is cognitive and arises, in part, because of the target pool design.
+The ganzfeld itself was developed as a somatic-sensory noise reduction procedure (Honorton & Harper, 1974).
+Honorton argued that by placing a receiver in a sensory-reduced environment, the receiver's reactions to the environment would be sharply reduced, encouraging a commensurate reduction of noise.
+On the basis of results from our current work, we argue that a major contributor of noise in any free-response study is cognitive and arises, in part, because of the target-pool design.

-One result from the ganzfeld experiments suggests that dynamic targets produce stronger results than static targets (Bem and Honorton, 1994).
+One result from the ganzfeld experiments suggests that dynamic targets produce stronger results than do static targets (Bem & Honorton, 1994).
 Lantz, Luke, and May (1994) attempted to replicate this finding in two lengthy experiments in 1992 and 1993.
-The first of these explored, in a 2×2 design, the relationship of sender vs no-sender and static vs dynamic target type on the quality of the AC.
-Since Lantz, Luke, and May reported no significant effects or interactions due to the sender condition, we will ignore that aspect of this first experiment.
+The first of these explored, in a 2 × 2 design, the relationship between sender versus nosender and static-versus-dynamic target type on the quality of the AC.
+Because Lantz et al. reported no significant effects or interactions as having been due to the sender condition, we will ignore that aspect of this first experiment.
 In the second experiment, they conducted all trials without a sender and changed the characteristics of the target pool.
-This paper describes the insights gained from these two studies which led both to the concept of target pool bandwidth, and to a potential way of reducing noise in free-response AC.
+This paper describes the insights gained from these two studies, which led both to the concept of target-pool bandwidth, and to a potential way of reducing noise in free-response AC.